Madraka/GONews/docs/README.md

-# 📚 News API Documentation Index
+# 📚 GONews Documentation Index

-> **Quick Navigation**: This document serves as the central hub for all News API documentation.
+> **Quick Navigation**: This document serves as the central hub for all GONews documentation.

 ## 🚀 Getting Started